Previous dayApril 15, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-At 18:41 UTC on April 15, 2026, a magnitude 2.6 tremor occurred 129 km SE of Akutan, Alaska.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+This magnitude 2.6 event was detected 129 km SE of Akutan, Alaska on April 15, 2026, with origin time 18:41 UTC.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 53.288°, -164.434°.
+Coordinates: 53.288°, -164.434°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15